Rostbratwurst/ml-agents/docs/Reward-Signals.md

 # Reward Signals

+To train an agent, you will need to provide the agent one or more reward signals which the agent should attempt to maximize.
+This page highlights the available reward signals and the corresponding hyperparameters.

 In reinforcement learning, the end goal for the Agent is to discover a behavior (a Policy) that maximizes a reward.
 Typically, a reward is defined by your environment, and corresponds to reaching some goal.
 These are what we refer to as "extrinsic" rewards, as they are defined